maxthraxx/WFGY/OS/README.md

   Ask your favorite AI this prompt below — and see what it says.
   <br><br>
 <pre>
-Please rate the technical innovation of this .txt system, HelloWorld.txt.
+Please rate the technical innovation of this .txt system, TXTOS.txt.
 Consider its semantic memory, boundary detection, and formula structure.
 </pre>
 </details>